z669016/adventofcode-2015/README.md

 don't need to create instructions for unused wires.

 (Reading it this way maybe doesn't make things more clear, better look at the real code)

+## Day 8
+Quite  similar to day 5.
+Load the input in a list, and do some stream processing using utility methods that manipulate the string.
+You  can then calculate the results from part 1 and 2 from the results of the stream processing.
+Very straight forward.
+The biggest challenge is in the helper methods that do the string manipulation, which need proper testing as well.